weijiaheng/weijiaheng.github.io/_pages/cv.md

 Honor and Awards
 ======
-* The First Prize of National Zhufeng Programme Scholarship in 2016-2017 Academic Year.
+* The First Prize of National Mount Everest Programme Scholarship in 2016-2017 Academic Year.
 (2017)
-* The Second Prize of National Zhufeng Programme Scholarship in 2015-2016 Academic Year.
+* The Second Prize of National Mount Everest Programme Scholarship in 2015-2016 Academic Year.
 (2016)
 * The Second Prize in the 7th Chinese Mathematical Competitions.
 (2016)
 * Xi’an Jiaotong Siyuan Scholarship in 2015-2016 Academic Year.
 (2015)
 * Xi’an Jiaotong Siyuan Scholarship in 2014-2015 Academic Year.
 (2014)